cicl-stanford/causative-verbs/README.md

 ## Abstract
 When choosing how to describe what happened, we have a number of causal verbs at our disposal.
 In this paper, we develop a model-theoretic formal semantics for nine causal verbs that span the categories of CAUSE, ENABLE, and PREVENT.
 We use structural causal models (SCMs) to represent participants' mental construction of a scene when assessing the correctness of causal expressions relative to a presented context.
 Furthermore, SCMs enable us to model events relating both the physical world as well as agents' mental states.
 In experimental evaluations, we find that the proposed semantics exhibits a closer alignment with human evaluations in comparison to prior accounts of the verb families.

-## Pre-registrations
-- the pre-registrations for all experiments may be accessed via the Open Science Framework [here](https://osf.io/)

 ## Demo
 You can see a demo of the experiment [here](https://mellifluous-semifreddo-3bdde2.netlify.app/).